Get 10% off for you and your friends with Refer a Friend 🤩Get started

 For disabled passengers or those with reduced mobility, you can request assistance through 'Accès Plus'.
 With this service, a member of staff will meet you at the station and help you get to your seat on the train.
 To book assistance, contact Accès Plus after you book your tickets (and no later than 48 hours before your train is due to depart).

-Cheap train tickets from Paris to Aix-en-Provence TGV
+How do I find cheap train tickets from Paris to Aix-en-Provence TGV?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.